 - Before then, Goku reveals that he's has been holding back and goes to his maximum power, which Frieza does the same.
 They fight more evenly, but Goku is still outmatched.
 So, he allows Frieza burn through his power, by letting Frieza beat him up.
 A tactic Goku often used in his youth.
 Basically, he let Frieza defeat himself.

-- Despite taking far more damage than Frieza, Frieza is the one on his knees, panting in exhaustion after only a few solids hit from Goku, while Goku is mostly fine and not even breathing hard.
+- Despite Goku taking far more damage than Frieza, Frieza is the one on his knees, panting in exhaustion after only a few solids hit, while Goku is mostly fine and not even breathing hard.
 A nice Call-Back to their fight on Namek where Goku surpasses Frieza in endurance, despite taking heavy damage before becoming a Super Saiyan.
 Even better, Frieza was clearly tiring out even before Goku did anything.
 He also gives Frieza a "Reason You Suck" Speech for losing for the exact same reason he lost the first time.

 - Another Call-Back, Goku's attitude towards Frieza's defeat is exactly the same as it was on Namek.
 Although impressed by Frieza's increased power, Goku is harsher to Frieza compared to the movie.
 Whereas in the movie Goku only told Frieza to comeback and fight him once he mastered his golden form after he nearly killed Frieza, he calls off the fight here mostly because he has grown indifferent now that the outcome is clear, saying that Frieza was careless for coming to Earth before completing his training and he isn't worth killing.
 He tells Frieza to only come back if he can offer him a greater challenge, exactly the same thing he told him on Namek.